 Mold damage is one of the most common damages that can be caused by severe storms like Hurricane Michael — yet, it is still one of the least discussed.
 After a hurricane tears through your home or business, it will more often than not leave your home exposed to the outdoor elements.
 With the amount of rainfall and flooding that severe tropical storms create, water, or humidity, is likely to enter your home or business, allowing for the cultivation of mold.
 Mold can be incredibly dangerous to breathe and is costly to remediate — making it important that your claim is honored by your insurance company.
 Let our team of public adjusters help you negotiate with your insurance provider so that you can rest easy knowing that we can help.

 The last thing that people expect when returning to their home or business after a tropical storm is to see fire damage.
 Fires can be caused by tropical storms like Hurricane Michael quite easily, as shorting circuits, lightning strikes, and other spark-producing damages can cause localized fires.
 Now, if you make a claim to your insurance provider for fire damage as a result of a hurricane, they might be skeptical to honor your claim.
-To ensure that your claim is honored, be sure to contact Supreme Public Adjusting, your local Florida independent claims adjusters.
+To ensure that your claim is honored, be sure to contact Supreme Public Adjusting, your local Florida Public claims adjusters.

 My Insurance Denied My Claim!
 What Do I Do Now?